rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 Historically, IETF has published YANG models as code assets embedded within.
 TODO Introduction

-# Proposals

-## Take YANG modules out of RFCs

-The proposal is to stop publish YANG modules in RFCs.
-YANG related RFCs would still contain the descriptive prose documenting the structure and meaning of the schema defined in the YANG module, but the full YANG module text and the full YANG tree diagram would no longer be published in RFCs.
-Instead, YANG modules should be managed for what they are, i.e., code assets that are used to build network management APIs and associated documentation.
-The RFC would instead contain stable references to (i) the YANG module revision associated with the RFC at the time of publication, and (ii) the latest bugfixed version of the YANG module associated with the RFC.
-TODO, would it be helpful to also have a reference to the latest "developmental" version of the YANG module?

-Hence, the proposal is that RFCs defining YANG modules would contain:

-* An overview of the technology that the YANG module(s) cover,
-* High-level descriptions of key parts (e.g., containers and lists) of the YANG module(s),
-* Snippets of tree output that describe the structure,
-* A reference to latest version of the YANG module associated with the RFC (held in IANA),
-* A reference to the tree output (automatically generated) associated with the latest version of hte YANG module,
-* Security considerations relevant to the use of the YANG module,
-* Examples for using the YANG module.

-One additional minor benefit of taking the YANG module out of the RFC could be to increase the column length limit for IETF YANG modules (perhaps to 80 or 120 characters), which may faciliate a minor improvement to YANG module readability.

 # Procedures for managing YANG modules within the IETF

-## Maintaining stable references (IANA)

-IANA already maintains the "YANG Module Names" Registry.

-The YANG Module Names registry contains:

-* An entry for the latest revision of each IANA maintained YANG module (e.g., iana-if-types.yang)
-* An entry for every revision of each YANG module published in an RFC. (e.g., there are 2 copies of ietf-interfaes.yang, published in {{?RFC7223}} and {{?RFC8343}})

-Each entry in the YANG Module Names registry has fields that include:

-* the module name (not necessarily unique)
-* a link to the module revision YANG module source code
-* a reference to the RFC that contains the module.

-It would be helpful to have an IANA registry that contains a reference to every revision of a YANG module published by the IETF or IANA.

-that maintains separate entries for each version of

-a registry of the latest version of YANG modules

 ## Standardizing new YANG modules within the IETF